osu-aluri/common/README.md

-## ripple-python-common
+## common
-Common Python code for Ripple
+We mostly use this for pep.py and LETS else they will not working.

 - Origin: https://zxq.co/ripple/ripple-python-common
 - Mirror: https://github.com/osuripple/ripple-python-common